ashlyn-tan/RepData_PeerAssessment1/PA1_template.md

 - Activity patterns between weekdays and weekends

 A new factor variable is created with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend.
 A panel plot containing the time seris plot constructed for weekdays and weekend is plotted.
-From the panel plot, it can be infered that the participant is more active during weekend with more higher activity levels occuring throughout.
+From the panel plot, it can be inferred that the participant is more active during weekend with more higher activity levels occuring throughout.

 ```r